Sports Medicine Fellowship: Curriculum

 - Training Room - time depends on location.

 Includes the preparation of orthotics, joint injections, casting, splinting and musculoskeletal ultrasound.
-Elective educational experiences are available in exercise physiology, sports psychology, exercise tolerance testing and sports nutrition, in collaboration with the University of North Carolina at Greensboro.
+Elective educational experiences are available in exercise physiology, sports psychology, exercise tolerance testing and sports nutrition.

 Faculty at the Family Medicine Center also assists fellows with scholarly projects, including research, case reports and complex treatment issues with athletes.